 NEVER ignore Back Pain!
-Back pain sometimes show symptoms of more severe illness.
+Sharp Back pain & Severe Back Pain sometimes show symptoms of more severe illness.
 Really?

 Back has a bone known as the lower spine or lumbar area.
 This bone has a very important function of the human body.
 Functions include structural support, movement and protection of certain body tissues.
 For example, when a person stands, the bones will serve to hold the weight of the body.
 Similarly when sitting, these bones bear most of the burden of the body.

 Back area has a very important function in the human body, including making the body upright, movement, and protect several vital organs.
 When a person is standing, waist serves as a buffer most of the weight.
 When we shake the hips, the waist will assist movement.
 Therefore, to detect abnormalities in the waist doctors will usually tell the patient standing upright or hips.
 The most important function of the lumbar spine is as a pass protector nervous system along the spine and the organs contained in the abdominal cavity.

 You can imagine what if the pelvis or lower spine is impaired.
 All activities can be disrupted.
 If the waist is painful, let alone work, to move only the sufferer will have difficulty.
 While a common cause of back pain, among others, nerve irritation, sores stretching (lumbar radiculopathy) and bone disorder (bony encroachment).

 Back pain caused by a stretch injury usually occurs because of microscopic tears.
 It became the most common cause of back pain is found in most cases of back pain.
 Such injuries can occur due to excessive use, for example, lifting the load is too heavy.
 The use of incompatible or serious injury (trauma).
 Soft tissue injuries are usually classified as acute if it does not go away for a few days or up to several weeks.
 If the strain lasts longer than three months, the case will be detected as chronic back pain.